I’ve always told myself that I’d be one of those “cool, minimalist moms” whose babies play with things found in nature and wear only organic clothes.

 As a busy working mom, I’ve come to understand the power of outsourcing and tapping on someone to step in when I’m not the expert.
 Doing so allows me to release some of my mental load, frees up my time, and helps me stay focused on what I’m good at doing.
 Picking out toys for babies that encourage appropriate development isn’t something I excel with, but Lovevery does.

-When I signed up for Lovevery, not only was I saving myself the stress of researching, finding, and ordering playthings, I was also relieving myself of an immense amount of time (and clutter!).
+When I signed up for Lovevery, not only was I saving myself the stress of researching, finding, and ordering playthings, I was also relieving myself of an immense amount of time (and clutter!), which means more time for self-care for this mama!
 Plus, Landon loves discovering every new kit that arrives in the mail, and it’s incredibly heart-warming to watch his curiosity grow.

 SHOP LOVEVERY NOW